folk-js/allio/ARCHITECTURE.md

 - macOS implementation via Accessibility APIs
 - Handles all FFI and unsafe code

-## State Operations
+## Registry Operations

-State is the single source of truth for cached data.
+Registry is the single source of truth for cached data.
 All mutations emit corresponding events.

 ### Why Not Upsert?